opendataphilly/Open-Data-Catalog/README.md

         python manage.py syncdb

 ## Running a server
 We installed gunicorn as part of the installation process.
-All you need to do know is start it:
+All you need to do now is start it:

         gunicorn_django